hilton/hilton.github.com/presentations/workflow-service-architecture.md

 ---
 title: Process-oriented reactive service architecture
-description: Using workflow tools to orchestrate microservices and human workers
+description: Using workflow tools to orchestrate microservices
 layout: speaking
 ---

 Reactive application development gives us better ways to build scalable applications, but often together with a micro-services jigsaw puzzle.
 Decoupled teams can rapidly deliver decoupled services, but you still need to piece together an end-to-end system.
 This presentation introduces an alternative way to think about and architect reactive applications using workflow tools.

 Modern workflow management tools enable a convenient process-oriented approach to service orchestration that is itself reactive.
 More importantly, process management technology provides two key features that hand-coded applications typically lack: persistent execution state and an editable graphical process representation that you can use to define and adjust service orchestration.
 After learning how to coordinate micro-services, you will also and how to use the same system to orchestrate micro-service-like human workers.
 It turns out that with the right platform, human actors can also be reactive services, and participate in the same architecture.

+## Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_LUBKprSy1Q" frameborder="0" allowfullscreen></iframe>

 ## Slides